structured-org/aum-oracle/contracts/twaer/README.md

 ### `PredictTwaer {}`

-Calculates what the TWA exchange rate rate would be if `PublishTwaer` were called at this moment.
-Useful for decision-making about when to publish official rates.
+Calculates what the TWA exchange rate would be if `PublishTwaer` were called at this moment.
+This provides a real-time preview based on current exchange rate history without actually publishing the rate.

+### `ErWindowInfo {}`

+Returns information about the exchange rate history window, including the window start/end timestamps, total number of data points, and the actual data points themselves.

+### `Ownership {}`

+Returns the current ownership information of the contract (from `cw_ownable`).